goods/commerce-api-docs/source/includes/_example_create_order.md

 ### Step 2: Create a basket item

-First up a basket must be created.
-Baskets can have items added and removed, be modified, etc.
+Next, basket items must be created (otherwise nothing is being bought!).
+Basket items will need SKU and quantity.

 ### Step 3: Create an order from the basket

-First up a basket must be created.
-Baskets can have items added and removed, be modified, etc.
+Once the basket is ready (all basket items created), an order can be created from the basket.

 ### Step 4: Create a payment for the order

-First up a basket must be created.
-Baskets can have items added and removed, be modified, etc.

-In most cases the shop will be setup to automatically fulfil the order once the balance reaches zero.
+Finally payments can be added to order.
+In most cases the shop will be setup to automatically fulfil the order once the order balance reaches zero.

 <aside class="success">
 It should be as easy as that!